danielfung/mysql-install/README.md

   - Depending on server resources avaliable you will want to adjust **innodb_buffer_pool_size** and **key_buffer_size**.
   - MYSQL recommends the key_buffer_size be **<25%** of physical ram, while innodb_buffer_pool_size be **70-80%** of physical ram.
   - innodb_log_file_size is important for write intensive workload(large data sets).
 Larger size offers better performance but increase recovery time.

+11. To install additional MySQL products and components:
+  - 11a.List packages for MySQL components avaliable for your platform from MYSQL Yum repository
+  - $sudo yum --disablerepo=\* --enablerepo='mysql*-community*' list available
+  - 11b.Install package of your choice with follow command(replace **package-name** with name of package
+  - $sudo yum install package-name(**example**: $sudo yum install mysql-community-devel.x86_64)